Colliers Wood United F.C.: History

 After a brief ground share at Croydon FC, the club moved back to Wibbandune where ground improvements included the addition of excellent flood-lighting, a new covered terrace and a 120-seat stand.
 In March 2012, the club added a new away team changing room, new spectator ground lavatories and relaid the entire playing surface including drainage thanks to a £71,000 grant from the Football Association.
-They also reached the 2011/12 final of the League Cup at Farnborough FC on 4 May v Guernsey FC in front of 667 spectators, which they lost 0-2 after extra time, becoming the first club to keep a 90-minute clean sheet against The Islanders.
+They also reached the 2011/12 final of the League Cup at Farnborough FC on 4 May v Guernsey FC in front of 667 spectators, which they lost 0–2 after extra time, becoming the first club to keep a 90-minute clean sheet against The Islanders.
 Following a second renovation of the pitch in April, the club returned to Wibbandune in July 2013 and the under 18 youth section was restarted.

 In 2014/15, Wood reached the FA Vase 4th round (last 32 nationally) and the Surrey Senior Cup quarter finals for the first time in their history.
-They reached the final of the League Cup once again in 2014/15 but, yet again, they lost in extra time, this time 1-2 to Camberley Town in front of 385 spectators at Woking FC.
-Wood reached the Surrey FA Senior Cup quarter finals for only the second time in 2017/18 before losing to National League side Dorking Wanderers 0-6 at Wibbandune.
+They reached the final of the League Cup once again in 2014/15 but, yet again, they lost in extra time, this time 1–2 to Camberley Town in front of 385 spectators at Woking FC.
+Wood reached the Surrey FA Senior Cup quarter finals for only the second time in 2017/18 before losing to National League side Dorking Wanderers 0–6 at Wibbandune.

 On 8 March 2016 the club were awarded the FA Charter Standard accreditation by the Football Association.

 The club won the CCL Sportsmanship Award for 2015/16 having received just 32 cautions throughout the season.

-In 2020, the club installed new ground perimeter fencing and a new pitch rail in line with current ground gradings.
-Further ground improvements are planned in the near future.
+In 2020, the club installed new ground perimeter fencing and a new pitch rail in line with current FA ground gradings.

+In 2023, new LED floodlights were installed.

+In April 2024, the 1st team were relegated from the Combined Counties Premier South division ending 20 years at step 5, and they were placed in the CCL Division 1 for the 2024/25 season.

+Gavin Bolger was appointed 1st team manager on 19th June 2024, replacing Terry Savage who had resigned earlier in the week.

 Ground

 Colliers Wood United play their home games at Wibbandune Sports Ground, A3 Southbound, Opposite 199–213 Robin Hood Way, Wimbledon, SW20 0AA.

 The ground has a 102-seater covered stand.
-Funding was granted for work to be carried out in installing a drainage system under the pitch for the 2012-13 season, which resulted in the club playing some of its home games at Cobham that season.
+Funding was granted for work to be carried out in installing a drainage system under the pitch for the 2012–13 season, which resulted in the club playing some of its home games at Cobham that season.